QuickRead

 the heart (like) changed to saved

-From Idea to Direction
+From idea to direction

 The app began here with nothing more than a problem statement and a prompt, no design direction, no feature list, no clear picture of what the end product should look like.
 What came out of that first build was rough, but it was enough to react to.
 Seeing the app exist in any form — even incomplete — made it immediately obvious what was missing, what felt wrong, and what interactions the experience actually needed to work.
 Each gap that surfaced, every friction point in the flow, and every feature that had to be prompted in became a requirement.
 That process of reacting and refining is what produced the feature list below isn't a spec that was written upfront — it's a record of everything Replit taught through building.
 These are the features every builder in this evaluation was asked to produce, and the standard their output is measured against.